 Do doctors follow their own advice that they offer to patients visiting their office?
 Dr. Quinn Pack does.

-He’s a preventive cardiologist in the Heart & Vascular Program at Baystate Medical Center, and he wants to stay healthy for his family, as well as his patients.
+He’s a preventive cardiologist in the Heart & Vascular Program at Baystate Medical Center.
+He wants to stay healthy for his family, as well as his patients.

-“High blood pressure is one of the six big ones to control,” he said, referring to the risk factors for heart disease that he often cites with patients, both men and women.
+“High blood pressure is one of the six big ones to control,” Dr. Pack said, referring to the risk factors for heart disease that he often cites with patients, both men and women.

 But it’s not just a heart attack or heart failure that you need to worry about.